The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 Both Lean and MVP are Agile concepts aimed at optimally producing and creating the optimal product.
 The purpose of both ideas is to optimize costs and waste, as well as to satisfy the customer and user needs.

-Lean thinking is a business idea that aims to provide a way of thinking about how to organize human activities to provide more benefits to society and people while eliminating waste.
+Lean thinking is a business idea that aims to provide a way of thinking about organizing human activities to provide more benefits while eliminating waste.

-Lean thinking comes from Toyota Motor Company, which went from being a bankrupt Japanese carmaker in the early 1950s to becoming the dominant global manufacturer today.
+Lean thinking comes from Toyota Motor Company, which went from being a bankrupt Japanese carmaker business in the early 1950s to becoming the dominant global manufacturer it is today.
 At every stage of its expansion, Toyota is targeting new markets for products that are considered relatively unattractive.
-Still, the organization avoids standard practices and thus seeks to increase the value of its operations and investments.
+The organization avoids standard practices and thus seeks to increase the value of its operations and investments.

 Toyota’s training focuses on developing people’s thinking skills, not forcing them to perform specialized tasks, and use standard practices, tools, and procedures.

-These “sensei” have caused managers to look differently at their jobs.
+These “sensei” have caused managers to look at their jobs differently.

-Some of their teachings focused on the following topics:
+Some of their teachings are focused on the following topics:

 You go and see the working conditions first hand and discover the facts for yourself instead of relying on reports and meetings in the boardroom.

 The workplace is where real people deliver real value.
-Respect from managers who support their employees for adding value through ideas and initiatives should be evident.
+It should be evident that managers support and respect their employees for adding value to the organization through their ideas and initiatives.

-The imposition of the idea that customer satisfaction is paramount is embedded in every step of the company process.
-You have to stop at every problematic part, analyze and get to the point where you and everyone around you in the team do not create a defective product and do not accept defective work.
+The imposition of the idea that customer satisfaction is paramount is embedded in every step of the company’s process.
+You have to stop at every problematic part, analyze it and get to the point where you and everyone in the team do not let it be the reason for a defective product and do not accept defective work.
 The work process stops when things go wrong.

 Understanding the cycle time and creating a rhythm.
-This “rhythm”, whether it is for the production of automobiles or software projects, leads to the creation of stable flows of value, where stable teams work on a stable set of products with stable environments and processes.
+This “rhythm”, whether it is for the production of automobiles or software projects, leads to the creation of stable value flows, where stable teams work on a stable set of products in stable environments and with stable processes.

-Reduction in production sizes.
+Reduction in production size.
 Every traditional business has strong desires for a large amount of work produced.
 High volume production can lead to waste.

-Lean thinking is trying to optimize the flow of work to meet current demand, not eventual demand in the next period.
+Lean thinking is trying to optimize the flow of work to meet current demand, not future demand.

-By working to reduce time and difficulty in our work, it is possible to get closer to perfect results.
-In this way, we can dramatically reduce the overall cost of our business by reducing the need for additional costs for outsourcing, fees, procedures, materials, equipment, and more.
+By reducing time and difficulty in our work, it is possible to get closer to perfect results.
+In this way, we can dramatically minimize the overall spendings of our business by reducing the need for additional costs for outsourcing, fees, procedures, materials, equipment, and more.

 Preview work and processes through Kanban.
-As much as a manager or an operational officer is capable, process failures always occur.
-To this end, visualizing tasks, jobs, and processes through Kanban can visualize work issues and greatly help everyone’s work.
+As much as a manager or an operational officer is experienced, process failures always occur.
+That is why, visualizing tasks, jobs, and processes through Kanban can make apparent work issues and greatly help everyone.

 The old Sensei argued that it was not of the highest importance to use tools and standards for each process or activity but to develop the spirit of each employee.

 Kaizen’s practice is what creates deep and reasonably productive thinking in people’s minds and ultimately leads to complete transformation.
-Practicing Kaizen on an organizational level increases self-confidence and collective confidence that we can face more significant challenges and solve our problems together.
+Practicing Kaizen on an organizational level increases collective and self-confidence so the organization can face more significant challenges and solve problems.

 MVP stands for “Minimum viable product”.
-A minimum viable product is a product of sufficient functionality to satisfy early adopters of the product and to provide feedback on the future development of the product.
+A minimum viable product has sufficient functionality that satisfies early adopters who provide feedback on its future development.

-Gathering initial information about your MVP is often less expensive than developing a multi-function product, which increases the cost and risk of a failed product.
+Gathering initial information about your MVP is often less expensive than developing a multi-function product, which increases the cost and risk in the event of failure.